modernistik/parse-stack/README.md

-# Parse::Stack - A Parse SDK Ruby Client and Data Mapper
+# Parse-Stack - A Parse-Server Ruby Client and ORM
-Parse::Stack is an opinionated framework for larger scale ruby applications that utilize the [Parse Platform](http://www.parse.com).
+Parse Stack is an opinionated framework for ruby applications that utilize the [Parse Server Platform](https://github.com/ParsePlatform/parse-server).
 It provides a client adapter, a query engine, an object relational mapper (ORM) and a Cloud Code Webhooks rack application.

 ## Table Of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->